Revised Total Coliform Rule

 - Identify the sample schedule and rotation plan among sampling sites for collection of routine, repeat and triggered source sampling

 If your existing plan does not include the additional requirements above, please submit a new plan to your local regulating agency (DDW District Office or County Environmental Health Office).
-A sample bacteriological sample siting plan will be available soon.
+A sample bacteriological sample siting plan is available from your local regulating agency.

 Routine and Repeat Sampling